Optimal model averaging forecasting in high-dimensional survival analysis: Simulation analysis

-To prepare candidate models for averaging, we ordered the regressors for grouping using the proposed FMV and the above mentioned screening methods.
-For the QAS, we considered two quantiles 0.2 and 0.4, denoted by QAS1 and QAS2.
-Since these screening methods except FMV are designed for uncensored data, we performed the SIRS and FKS for response variable $T^*=\min(T, C)$ and the SIS, QAS1, QAS2 and NIS for response variable $\log(T^*)$, respectively.
-We separated the first 100 active predictors by each screening method, and set $K=10$ to yield a class of 10 candidate models, each with 10 regressors.
-Then, we conducted the proposed model averaging procedure presented in Section 2 for the obtained candidate models from each screening approach.
+To prepare candidate models for averaging, we ordered the regressors for grouping using the proposed BJS and the above mentioned screening methods.
+We separated the first $\lceil n/\log(n)\rceil\approx36$ active predictors by each screening method, and set $K=6$ to yield a class of 6 candidate models, each with 6 regressors for MAIC, MBIC, MCV1 and MCV2.
+MCV3 method checks the performance of the BJS-based model averaging method depend on the optimal $K$ from the considered number $K = 1, 2, 3, 6, 9, 18$.
+Then, we conducted the proposed model averaging procedure for the candidate models from each screening approach.
+We obtained the penalized estimates using the Buckley-James-type least square objective function with different penalty functions (Lasso, SCAD, MCP, Glasso).
+For Glasso, we regard the covariates in each candidate model as a group.